Carlos Hernández

 VI About

-I'm a Senior AI Platform Engineer in El Salvador.
+I'm Head of AI Platform Engineering in El Salvador.
 I work from the same desk where I started in cloud infrastructure eight years ago.
 The systems have grown, the teams behind them too — but the principles haven't.
 Only the layer I apply them to.

 I care about systems you can operate, not just demo.
 About prompts that fail loudly.
 About observability that survives the third on-call rotation.
 About cost lines that don't blow up the first time a feature gets traction.